 A portion of the large property was sold to her nephew, Mr. Henri Andre Leon on November 12, 1947.
 Mr. Leon had been born and raised in France and had decided to emigrate before Word War II broke out.
 He was well-educated and he adored reading, sketching and painting.
 Henri Leon became what was known as a gentleman farmer.
 He established avocado and citrus groves on the property and raised livestock on his ranch.

-The original adobe house was built by Mr. Henri Leon fifty-five years ago, in 1954.
+The original adobe house was built by Mr. Henri Leon more than sixty years ago, in 1954.
 The adobe blocks were handmade on the property and stacked with mortar.
 Large wood beams were used to support the roof.
 A large tepee near the barn/workshop, complete with an outdoor shower/bathroom and outdoor kitchen, was used to house the farm workers.
-Mr. Leon's house consisted of a family room with a large fireplace, a bedroom, a kitchen, a bath, and a small single car garage . . . all just the right size for a bachelor.
+Mr. Leon's house consisted of a family room with a large fireplace, a bedroom, a kitchen, a bath, and a small single car garage... all just the right size for a bachelor.